 Make sure you review your current policies with employees to freshen their minds.
 With increased traffic, increased theft, and increased cyber crimes it is important to make sure everyone is up to date and following proper procedure.

 This includes how to handle company information online for employees working remotely, or guest policy in the office for holiday gatherings.
 Using public WiFi can put your company’s confidential information at risk.
 Due to the amount of online orders being place, the holiday season naturally causes an increase in cyber crimes.
+It is crucial to assess and protect OT security for the sake of safeguarding the data.

 One of the most important rules to cover is open and closure policies to make sure your employees are safe at the start and end of business hours – also make sure your assets are properly secured and alarm system is activated.
 There are easy ways to monitor when people go in and out of your business through access control systems.
 You can easily set up rules and alerts to let you know if someone forgets to lock or arm the system.
 Video surveillance can also help reassure you that everything is operating smoothly.